onlyjazz/cloud-clinica/HOWTO_maskCRFByRole.md

 Limitations
 ------------
 Currently tested in ClinCapture 1.0.3.5.x and versions > 1.0.8.x.
-It probably won't work in older versions of ClinCapture like 1.0.3.1 or Open Clinica but it is fairly trivial to adapt the code by identifying  the correct DOM elements using the Chrome or FF debugger and modifying the Jquery calls accordingly.
+It probably wont work in older versions of ClinCapture like 1.0.3.1 or Open Clinica but it is fairly trivial to adapt the code by identifying  the correct DOM elements using the Chrome or FF debugger and modifying the Jquery calls accordingly.